a a a

 The requirement of systematic commendation is needed in order to prevent all so-called one-to- one announcements, as for example, an individual promotion talk, from being regarded as ‘advertising’.
 A one-to-one announcement may be regarded as advertising if has been established that the statement was a standard statement and not specifically aimed at the individual receiver.

+Announcements which lack any element of commendation do not fall within the definition of this Article.
 Examples are purely factual statements such as opening times, and purely factual statements about the policy (or changes in policy) of public authorities or private sector companies.

-Also announcements about goods, services and/or ideas, in which there is no question of inducement or influencing by the advertiser, do not fall within the definition of this article.
-A promotional announcement made by an advertiser may therefore be called advertising *
+Also announcements about goods, services and/or ideas, in which there is no question of inducement or influencing by the advertiser, do not fall within the definition of this Article.
+A promotional announcement made by an advertiser may therefore be called advertising.*

-* The Advertising Code Authority and /or the Board of Appeal shall establish whether such announcements may be imputed to an advertiser.
+The Advertising Code Authority and/or the Board of Appeal shall establish whether such announcements may be imputed to an advertiser.
 This may be the subject of a special advertising code and will depend on the question whether the advertiser can actually exert influence on the announcement(s) and if not, whether the advertiser has made or makes sufficient effort beforehand to take care that the announcement will meet the requirements of the Dutch Advertising Code.

 The total message plays a role in assessing the element of commendation.
 Not only is the text a matter of concern, but also size, lay-out, use of colour and so forth.
 The mere statement of a name of the advertiser may in itself constitute advertising (e.g. sponsor panels).
+The definition does not stipulate that the commendation is a paid advertisement.
+Although payment is usually the case, from the point of view of the public it makes no difference whether an advertisement is placed free of charge or for payment.

 Article 2